-Field Description Unit Defines the stacking member for which the port settings are displayed.
-From Port Defines the port number from which the port configuration will apply To Port Defines the port number to which ports the configuration will apply State Defines whether the port is currently operational or non-operational.
-The possible field values are: Enabled - Indicates that the port is currently receiving and transmitting traffic.
-Disabled - Indicates that the port is currently not receiving and not transmitting traffic.
+Field Description Unit Defines the stacking member or LAG for which the port settings are displayed.
+From Port Defines the port number from which the port configuration will apply This field appears only if a unit number is selected in the Unit field.
+From LAG Defines the LAG number from which the port configuration will apply.
+This field appears only if LAG is selected in the Unit field.
+To Port Defines the port number to which ports the configuration will apply.
+This field appears only if a unit number is selected in the Unit field.
+To LAG Defines the LAG number to which the port configuration will apply.
+This field appears only if LAG is selected in the Unit field.
+State Defines whether the interface interface is currently operational or non-operational.
+The possible field values are: Enabled - Indicates that the interface is currently receiving and transmitting traffic.
+Disabled - Indicates that the interface is currently not receiving and not transmitting traffic.
 This is the default value.
-Speed Defines the configured rate for the port.
+Speed Defines the configured rate for the interface.
 The port rate determines what speed setting options are available.
-The possible field values: 10M/Full - Indicates the port is currently operating at 10 Mbps and full duplex mode.
-10M/Half - Indicates the port is currently operating at 10 Mbps and half duplex mode.
+The possible field values are: 10M/Full - Indicates the interface is currently operating at 10 Mbps and full duplex mode.

-Field Description 100M/Full - Indicates the port is currently operating at 100 Mbps and full duplex mode.
-100M/Half - Indicates the port is currently operating at 100 Mbps and half duplex mode.
-1000M/Full - Indicates the port is currently operating at 1000 Mbps and full duplex mode.
-Auto -Indicates the port is automatically configured to the fastest network traffic the interface can manage.
+Field Description 10M/Half - Indicates the interface is currently operating at 10 Mbps and half duplex mode.
+100M/Full - Indicates the interface is currently operating at 100 Mbps and full duplex mode.
+100M/Half - Indicates the interface is currently operating at 100 Mbps and half duplex mode.
+1000M/Full - Indicates the interface is currently operating at 1000 Mbps and full duplex mode.
+Auto -Indicates the interface is automatically configured to the fastest network traffic the interface can manage.
 Flow Control Defines the flow control scheme used for the various port configurations.
-Ports configured for full-duplex use 802.3x flow control, half-duplex ports use backpressure flow control, and Auto ports use an automatic selection of the two.
+Interface configured for full-duplex use 802.3x flow control, half-duplex interfaces use backpressure flow control, and Auto interfaces use an automatic selection of the two.
 The default is Disabled .
 Learning Defines whether MAC address learning is enabled on the ports.
-The possible field values are: Enabled - Enables MAC address learning on the port.
+The possible field values are: Enabled - Enables MAC address learning on the interface.
 If MAC address learning is enabled, the source and destination MAC address are recorded in the Forwarding Table.
 (This is the default value) Disabled - Disables MAC address learning

-- 2. Define the Unit, From Port, To Port, State, Speed, Flow Control, and Learning fields. - 3.
+- 2. Define the Unit, From Por or From LAG t, To Port or To LAG, State, Speed, Flow Control, and Learning fields. - 3.
 Click Apply .
 The port configuration is saved, and the device is updated.